wilsonliaows/docs/connectors/snowflake.md

 ---

 # Snowflake
 Snowflake is a relational ANSI SQL data warehouse in the cloud.
-Due to it's unique architecture designed for the cloud, Snowflake offers a data warehouse that is faster, easier to use, and far more flexible than traditional data warehouse
+Due to its unique architecture designed for the cloud, Snowflake offers a data warehouse that is faster, easier to use, and far more flexible than traditional data warehouse

 ## How to connect to Snowflake on Workato
 The Snowflake connector uses username and password to authenticate with Snowflake.